Scifabric/pybossa/doc/user/tutorial.rst

 Keeping track of the time spent by volunteers
 =============================================

-Since v1.1.3, PyBossa records a timestamp, for every task run, of the instant a volunteer requests a task to contribute to it.
+Since v1.1.3, PYBOSSA records a timestamp, for every task run, of the instant a volunteer requests a task to contribute to it.
 This is stored in the "created" attribute of the Task Runs.